5 Written Questions

 5 Matching Questions

-- What does LH stand for; where is it produced?
+- What does FSH stand for; what does it do?

 5 Multiple Choice Questions

 - Tube that runs the length of the penis; a passageway for both urine and semen

 - Corpus Luteum (day fifteen to twenty one) - High LH (pituitary) levels causes the ovary to produce progesterone and high progesterone maintains the endometrium for pregnancy

 - Treatable with antibiotics - new strains are possible and may not show symptoms but also may cause severe pain - baby can catch

 What is the scrotum? → External sack that covers each teste; outside the body to keep the sperm at a better temperature

 In the female what does FSH stimulate? → Tubes that connect the ovary to the uterus during ovulation; the unfertilized egg drops from the ovary into the oviduct

 What gland secretes FSH? → Female - Ovaries and Male - Testes